MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/additional-libraries.md

 ![Use the Package Manager Console from the command line](~/media/vs2017-nuget-console-menu.png)

-From the package manager console, run the following:
+From the Package Manager Console, run the following:

 ```
 Install-Package Microsoft.Quantum.Numerics